CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 You may still be wondering, what exactly is a toddler tower?
 In short, the structure is similar to a step stool, but it offers a few key differences.
 For instance, they tend to be taller, giving kiddos more access to areas that are hard for them to reach on their own two feet.
 Toddler learning towers are also equipped with safety features like rails and sides to keep little ones safe as they reach new heights.

 Not sure where to incorporate a Montessori tower into your home?
 Follow your child’s lead, suggests Green.
-If your little one shows interest in working or playing up high and is in need of a supportive structure, that’s a great place to start.
+If your little one shows interest in working or playing up high and needs a supportive structure, that’s a great place to start.
 This could mean placing the learning tower in your kitchen, bathroom or even outside.

-What To Look For In a Toddler Tower
+What to Consider When Choosing a Toddler Tower

 • Lightweight.
-“The learning tower should be lightweight enough for a child to push and move, but have stability so that it won’t tip over,” says Green.
+“The learning tower should be lightweight enough for a child to push and move, but stable enough that it won’t tip over,” says Green.
 This way, your kiddo can independently and safely use the structure with as little help as possible.

 • Adjustable.
 Learning towers are investment pieces of toddler gear, so you’ll want to make sure the design you choose will last your kiddo for a while.
 Green suggests opting for a Montessori tower that has an adjustable platform so that you can modify the height to meet your child’s changing needs.

 • Safety.
 Above all else, make sure the toddler tower you have your eye on is safe for your child to use independently.
-Green suggests picking a design that has rounded, smooth edges and surfaces, and steps with grip tape.
-Moreover, look for a tower that has a sturdy, balanced foundation.
+Green suggests picking a design with rounded, smooth edges and surfaces and steps with grip tape.
+Moreover, look for a tower with a sturdy, balanced foundation.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.